 Emily Schulz oversees Family Ministries, Women’s Ministry, & Discipleship Groups at New Denver.
 She’s married to Phil, a high school teacher and self-proclaimed pretty good parallel parker, and they have two sweet girls, Eva (born Nov 2018) and Baylie (born April 2020).
 Emily has her M.Div. from Denver Seminary and her B.A. in Christian Ministries from Biola University.
 She loves seasonal activities, board games (she’s just a lil competitive…), and would take the beach over the mountains any day.

 Stephen Redden is one of the founding pastors of NDC and oversees our church multiplication efforts.
 He is also the director of The Church Cooperative of Denver, the local church network NDC helped launch in 2017.
 He is a graduate of Mississippi State University (B.S.
 Computer Engineering, M.B.A.) and Dallas Theological Seminary (M.A.
 Biblical Studies).
 Stephen also does a variety of projects outside of NDC.
 He is the founder of Third Circle, a consultative coaching practice, where he works with individuals and organizations to maximize their effectiveness.
 Stephen is married to Kate and they have two teenage sons, Ethan and Andrew.
-Stephen loves football (Go Broncos and Hail State!) and futbol (Go Rapids and Gunners!), snowboarding, and considers himself a closet redneck and a geek at heart.
+Stephen loves football (Go Broncos and Hail State!) and futbol (Go Rapids and Gunners!), snowboarding, and considers himself a geek at heart.

 Worship Arts Director